-Sex chromosome abnormalities are common and cause syndromes that are associated with a range of physical and developmental problems.
-Many of these syndromes are not noticed while the mother is pregnant but may be discovered if prenatal testing is done for other reasons, such as older age in the mother.
-The abnormalities are often hard to recognize at birth and may not be diagnosed until puberty.
+Sex chromosome abnormalities are common and cause syndromes that are associated with a range of congenital and developmental anomalies.
+The majority are not suspected prenatally but may be incidentally discovered if karyotyping is done for other reasons, such as advanced maternal age.
+The anomalies are often hard to recognize at birth and may not be diagnosed until puberty.